Mezalyth/Blades-of-Glass/content/Creative Writing/On the Corpse of a Machine God/Circle of the Solar Goddess.md

 #### Terminal Knights

 The [[Terminal Knights]] are Warriors who fight for Nuresh, wielding Solar Flares as spiritual weapons of light.
+Their armor is a type of living liquid, ferrofluid, that reshapes itself to adapt to threats.

 #### Fyrwyl

 Archivists who protect and sanction old data logs from I, keeping the information safe and protected in an attempt to prevent anyone from recreating the machine god.
+It's rumored that they use ancient tech to create armor and weapons for the Terminal Knights.